No-prior Bayes reIMagined: probabilistic approximations of inferential models: Background

-I'll end this background section with three technical remarks about the IM scope and contribution.
-First, the reader certainly recognizes the contour function $\pi_x(\theta)$ in \eqref{eq:contour} as a {\em p-value function} corresponding to the likelihood ratio statistic.
+I'll end this section with two technical remarks.
+First, the reader recognizes the contour function $\pi_x(\theta)$ in \eqref{eq:contour} as a {\em p-value function} corresponding to the likelihood ratio statistic.
 Aside from p-value function, this has appeared in the literature under many other names, e.g., preference functions \citep{spjotvoll1983}, significance functions \citep{fraser1991}, and confidence curves \citep{blaker.spjotvoll.2000, birnbaum1961, schweder.hjort.2002, schweder.hjort.book, xie.singh.2012}.
-A key point distinguishing IMs from this literature is that it embraces the inherent imprecise and leverages relevant imprecise-probabilistic results.
-That is, an IM determines a coherent and fully conditional imprecise-probabilistic quantification of uncertainty for inference and more \citep{imreview}.
-Even the more Bayesian-leaning developments along these lines \citep[e.g.,][]{MR4426408, grunwald.epost, cortinovis.caron.2024} don't take full advantage of what imprecise probability has to offer.
+What distinguishes the present approach from these others is that IMs embrace the inherent imprecision and leverages relevant imprecise-probabilistic results.
+That is, an IM determines a coherent and fully conditional imprecise-probabilistic quantification of uncertainty for inference and prediction \citep{imreview}, decision-making \citep{imdec.ext}, etc. Even the more Bayesian-leaning developments along these lines \citep[e.g.,][]{MR4426408, grunwald.epost, cortinovis.caron.2024} don't take full advantage of what imprecise probability has to offer.

 Second, with the big-picture assessment in the previous paragraph, one might compare IMs to other imprecise-probabilistic solutions like that in \citet{walley1991}.
 A critical observation is that, when prior information about $\Theta$ is vacuous, as assumed here, Walley's generalized Bayes posterior is also vacuous, i.e., no learning is achieved.
 Since Bayesian reasoning isn't fully satisfactory in such cases, new ideas, like those reviewed above, are needed to achieve inference that's both valid and efficient.